Industry budget goes up by $51K

 INDUSTRY — Voters at town meeting Saturday elected a selectman and set the annual municipal budget at $508,415, an increase of $51,471 over last year.

-Voters cast 27 votes for Stewart Durrell and 14 votes for Connie Webb to fill the selectman seat vacated by Dovey Balsam.
+Stewart Durrell bested Connie Webb 27-14 in voting to fill the selectman seat vacated by Dovey Balsam.

 Included in the town’s costs for 2019, voters raised and appropriated $75,000 for care and maintenance of winter roads and $75,000 for summer roads.
 Selectmen were asked to investigate the options to reduce streetlight costs.